Minoru Yasui: Early life

 Born in Hood River, Oregon, on October 19, 1916, Minoru Yasui was the son of Japanese immigrants Shidzuyo and Masuo Yasui.
 The third son of nine children born to this fruit-farming family, he graduated from the local high school in Hood River in 1933.
 At the age of eight he spent a summer in Japan, and later was enrolled in a Japanese language school in Oregon for three years.
 Yasui went on to college after high school at the University of Oregon in Eugene.
 At the school Yasui earned a bachelor's degree from the school in 1937 and a law degree from the University of Oregon Law School in 1939.
 He also was a member of the United States Army's Reserve Officer Training Corps (ROTC) program at the university, earning a commission after graduation in 1937.
 ROTC was a requirement of all male students during this time period for the first two years of the four-year program.
 Yasui was commissioned on December 8, 1937, as a second lieutenant in the Army's Infantry Reserve.

 After law school he "was the first Japanese-American attorney admitted to the Oregon State Bar."
 He began practicing law in Portland, Oregon in 1939.
 He found it hard to find work in Portland, but through the connections of his father, he started working for the Japanese government at its consulate in Chicago, Illinois.
 He was employed as one of several Consular attachés at that office, mainly doing clerical work.
 Following the attack on Pearl Harbor, which drew the United States into World War II against Japan and Germany, Yasui resigned his position with the consulate on December 8, 1941.

 World War II

 Yasui returned to Hood River from Chicago after his father, Masuo Yasui, requested that he come home in order to report for military duty.
 After returning to Hood River, he tried to report for duty with the United States Army at the Vancouver Barracks in neighboring Washington, but wasn't allowed to take up his commission on nine occasions.
 Masuo Yasui was arrested on December 13, 1941, by the Federal Bureau of Investigation as an enemy alien, and had his assets frozen.
-Min Yasui moved to Portland and opened a private law practice in order to help the Japanese Americans put their affairs in order.
+Minoru Yasui moved to Portland and opened a private law practice in order to help the Japanese Americans put their affairs in order.
 President Franklin D. Roosevelt signed Executive Order 9066 on February 19, 1942, that allowed the military to set up exclusion zones, curfews, and ultimately the internment of Japanese Americans during the war.